piepdx/pie-cookbook/notes/outline.md

 		19. Where are the gaps?
 			21. Are they solvable?
 			22. How entrenched are they?
+		23. Create one of those annoying Venn diagrams, because those things are a thing for a reason.
+They actually can help you visualize where the opportunity exists.
 		23. Then you can get visionary
+12. Cooking
+	13. Primary objective: **Create an environment of trust that accelerates creative output**
+		14. Tinge it with realism
+		15. This should be a representation of the outside world, not a utopian existence
+		16. You're helping founders understand how to survive in the real world
 	15. Base ingredients
 		16. Community
 			17. How do you define your community?